RehMaar/rash/README.md

    * N>[&fd|filename] where N is either stderr ( N = 2) or stdin ( N='').
    * N<[filename] where N is stdin.
 4. Environment:
-   Supported to type of variables:
+   Supported two type of variables:
    * Environment variables is global variables inherited by child processes.
      > export NAME=VAR
    * Shell's local variables are available in the current shell.